Mooretown, Shreveport, Louisiana

 Mooretown (also known as Motown by many of its residents) is a neighborhood within the city limits of Shreveport, Louisiana, United States.
 It is located approximately 5 miles West of downtown.
 At one time, Mooretown was an independent town, formed in the early 1900s by a group of African-Americans led by Giles D. Moore.
 They formed a completely African-American community outside Shreveport.

 When the city of Shreveport grew, soon after the end of World War II it annexed Mooretown into the city limits.

+Residents, including prominent persons, were buried at Zion Rest Cemetery.